Round goby: Distribution and habitat

+Introduced range

 Since 1990, the round goby has been registered as introduced in the North American Great Lakes, in parts of Europe, and in the Baltic Sea as an invasive species.
 The first catch in North America was documented by Jude et al. 1992 and Crossman et al. 1992, caught by an angler in Sarnia, Ontario, fishing the St. Clair River on June 28, 1990.
 The studies of Jude, Crossman, together with Jude et al. 1995 found a range of sizes between 29 and 180 mm in the St. Clair.
 Round gobies are also rapidly expanding into tributaries of the Great Lakes in North America and were recently discovered in at least one of the Finger Lakes in New York State (Cayuga Lake).
 The first round goby in the Hudson River was discovered by the state of New York in 2021.